Theresa May's Ruthless, Boring March To Power

 May looks for the pool of reporters at the back of the room.
 “I think we have Heart FM?
 Hello, Heart FM.”

-At the end of each campaign event, May takes a handful of questions from the media, calling out newspapers or broadcasters by name; she never allows the reporters to ask questions spontaneously, like some politicians.
+At the end of each campaign event, May takes a handful of questions from the media, calling out newspapers or broadcasters by name; she never allows the reporters to ask questions spontaneously.
 Her staff decide in advance which journalists will get to ask questions that day, and usually know what topic the reporters will ask her about.
 As a result, May is almost never caught out.
 It's hard to remember a single occasion in the first two weeks of the campaign when she seemed surprised or rattled by a question.
 She is almost always in control.

 Occasionally, she gives a punchy quote or even says something newsworthy.
-More often, her answers are variations on the same handful of soundbites the journalists have already heard at several events.
+More often, her answers are variations on the same handful of soundbites the journalists have already heard numerous times at other events.
 There is no opportunity for follow-ups, for the reporters to probe her responses.
-In Bristol, she ended the Q&A after only three questions, which took about three minutes, leaving several journalists for prominent media outlets who had made the trip out from London fuming.
+In Bristol, she wrapped up the Q&A after only three questions, which took about three minutes, leaving several journalists for prominent media outlets who had made the trip out from London fuming.

 Micromanagement of the media has been a running theme since the first day of the campaign, when May avoided the press at her first campaign event in Bolton.
 Within hours of calling the election, her staff had already firmly ruled out her taking part in head-to-head TV debates with other leaders. (“There’s no tactical advantage to taking part in the TV debates,” said a former adviser to Cameron, who agreed with May's stance.)
 Opponents and media outlets accused her of deliberately avoiding scrutiny.